llm

 Pricing

 Llama is open-source but still governed by a license that restricts its use in certain cases.
 Businesses with over 700 million active users monthly must contact Meta for special licensing.
 Downloading Llama is free.
-However, to utilize it as a service, you’ll have to pay to the chosen cloud provider or API platform, and the price will depend on many factors and additional features offered by the vendor.
+However, to utilize it as a service, you’ll have to pay the chosen cloud provider or API platform, and the price will depend on many factors and additional features offered by the vendor.

 For example, Amazon Bedrock’s pricing depends on the region: North America is split into two price zones, Europe into three.
-In the US East zone, the framework charges for integration Llama 3.2 1B $0,1/M input or output tokens; Llama 3.2 90B -- $2/M input or output tokens.
+In the US East zone, the framework charges for integration Llama 3.2 1B $0.1/M input or output tokens; Llama 3.2 90B—$2/M input or output tokens.

 Claude by Anthropic